 Welcome to Pigeon Forge, where you're guaranteed to have fun no matter your age or interest!
-Whether you are mining for gems and fossils at our new mine, playing frisbee golf, flipping out on the jumping pillow, challenging your buddy to a game of corn hole, watching a movie at our outdoor cinema, splashing in the pool, or countless other activities, you will be sure to have a blast during your visit!
+Whether you are mining for gems and fossils at our new mine, zipping around the gravilty rail, flipping out on the jumping pillow, challenging your buddy to a game of corn hole, watching a movie at our outdoor cinema, splashing in the pool, riding the giant water slide or countless other activities, you will be sure to have a blast during your visit!

 What do you get when you cross a trampoline with a bounce castle?
 A Jumping Pillow!
 This safe activity provides countless hours of exercise and entertainment for the young and the young at heart.

 Gaga is a fast paced, high energy sport played in an octagonal pit.
 The more players the better!
 Played with a soft foam ball, gaga game combines the skills of dodging, striking, running, and jumping, while trying to hit opponents with a ball below the knees.
 Players need to keep moving to avoid getting hit by the ball.
 Fun and easy, everyone gets a serious workout.
 Easily addictive, people can't wait to get back in the pit.
 The games move quickly...after a few short minutes, the action heats up with a second ball, sure to get even the best players out within minutes.
 Once the game ends, everyone is back in for the next round.

 Craft Activities Face painting, tie-die, bead jewelry, finger painting, side walk chalk, etc. Entertainment/Group Activities Bingo, Outdoor Movie Screen, Karaoke, live family night shows, Sunday Chapel, fishing trips, Live skits, movies, game shows, ice cream socials, etc.